-During the Photonics Summer Camp 2023, participants actively participate in a research project which focus on key areas of photonics research and are mentored by leading scholars and experts.
+During the Photonics Summer Camp, participants actively participate in research projects that focus on key areas of photonics research and are mentored by leading scholars and experts.
 Students are matched with professors based on their interests and expertise.

 Photonics of Complex Systems: Professor Andrea Fratalocchi